ttvand/ttvand.github.io/_posts/2016-12-30-Second place in the Santander product Recommendation Kaggle competition.md

 Other features were added to incorporate dynamic information in the lag period of the 24 user data predictors.
 Many of these predictors are however static and added limited value to the overall performance.
 It would be great to study the impact of changing income on the product purchasing behavior but that was not possible given the static income values in the given data set.
 I did not include interactions between the most important features and wish that I had after reading the approaches of several of the other top competitors.

 ## <a name="baseModels"><a> Base models
-The base models are binary xgboost models for all 24 products for all the 16 months that showed positive flanks (February 2015 - May 2016).
+The base models are binary xgboost models for all 24 products and all 16 months that showed positive flanks (February 2015 - May 2016).
 My main insight here was to use all the available data.
 This means that the models are trained on all users that did not contain the specific products in the previous months.
 Initially I was using a "marginal" model to calculate the probability of any positive flank and a "conditional" model to calculate the probability of a product positive flank given at least one positive flank.
 This results in a way faster fitting process since only about 3 to 4 percent of the users buys at least one product in a specific month but I found that I got slightly better results when modeling using all the data (the "joint" model).

 The hyperparameters were decided based on the number of training positive flanks, the more positive flanks I observed in the train data, the deeper the trees.